-Clay may not have seen the advantage of being a Freemasonry in the 1824 election, but it did not seem to be a factor the 1829 election when Andrew Jackson, who was Past Grand Master of Tennessee and a confirmed active and zealous Mason, won the presidency.
+Clay may not have seen the advantage of being a Freemason in the 1824 election, but it did not seem to be a factor in the 1828 election when Andrew Jackson, who was Past Grand Master of Tennessee and a confirmed active and zealous Mason, won the presidency.
 Jackson was elected not only in that year, but again in 1832 during the most volatile period of brutal anti-Masonic sentiment in the nation.